HawkN113/Standalone.Infinispan.config/README.md

 # Standlone.Infinispan.config
-This project allows to use standlone distributed cache (Infinispan) and working with cache.
+This project enables the use of a standalone distributed cache ([Infinispan](https://infinispan.org/)) and provides functionality for interacting with the cache.
+Infinispan is an open-source, in-memory data store capable of holding various types of data, ranging from plain text to structured objects.

 # Overview